Kalash1106/Machine-Learning-for-Covid-Data-Analysis/README.md

 Logistic Regression, SVM Classifier, MLP Classifier, Random Forest Classifier and Gradient Boosting Classifier.

-The sources and links to datasets, contribution of team members and acknowledgements are provided in the report alongwith other sections.
+The sources and links to datasets, contribution of team members and acknowledgements are provided in the report along with the other sections.